Kontent-ai-Learn/kontent-ai-learn-code-samples/README.md

-# Kentico Kontent Documentation - Code Samples
+# Learn Kontent - Code Samples

-This repository contains code samples used in the [Kentico Kontent Docs](https://docs.kontent.ai/) portal.
+This repository contains code samples used in the [Kontent Docs](https://docs.kontent.ai/) portal.

 ## How To Contribute